-Sympathy for Delicious is Mark Ruffalo‘s directorial debut.
-It explores themes of faith, selfishness, and also artistic integrity.
+Sympathy for Delicious marks Mark Ruffalo‘s directorial debut.
+It explores themes of faith, selfishness, and also, in a way, artistic integrity.
 It chronicles the story of a man, Dean (screenwriter Christopher Thornton), who discovers he has the gift to heal others.
-Ultimately, he selfishly uses this gift to his profit alone.
-He’s a sellout.
-Instead of doing something bold and wonderful, he does the opposite.
-One could apply that idea to many actors working who don’t act under the purest of intentions.
+Ultimately, he uses this gift for financial gain.
+Instead of doing something bold and wonderful, he sells out, and one could apply that idea plenty of actors who don’t act under the purest of intentions.
 Some see it as a business and some see it as an art form, and Mark Ruffalo falls into the latter category.

 The actor/director was nice enough to make the time for an interview while on the set of another one of his little ensemble indies, The Avengers, and we discussed at length the challenge of keeping artistic integrity in a business, the themes of Sympathy for Delicious, finding realism in take 100, and even Michel Gondry.